luo-yining/CFDBench/README.md

 The directory `generation-code` contains the code for creating the mesh (ICEM code) and the schema code for batch generation in ANSYS Fluent.

-> This part takes a lot of time, and you are better just using our generated data instead.
+> This part takes a lot of time, and you are better off just using our generated data instead.

 ## Data Interpolation